mstksg/inCode/copy/entries/type-levels.md

 !!![level6]:type-levels/Level6.hs

 For our next level let's jump back back into constraints on the *contents* of the list.
-We can implement a _priority queue_ on top of a list.
+Let's imagine a _priority queue_ on top of a list.
 Each value in the list will be a `(priority, value)` pair.
-To make it easy to always pop out the value of _lowest priority_, we can enforce that the list is _always sorted by priority_: the lowest priority is always first, the second lowest is second, etc.
+To make the `pop` operation (pop out the value of lowest priority) efficient, we can enforce that the list is _always sorted by priority_: the lowest priority is always first, the second lowest is second, etc.

 If we didn't care about type safety, we could do this by always inserting a new item so that it is sorted: